 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 1. Open the file can.ex2, load all variables, Apply (see Exercise 2.19). - 2.
-Press the type button to orient the camera to the mesh. - 3.
-Make sure the animation view panel is visible (View → Animation View if it is not). - 4.
+- 2. Press the ty button to orient the camera to the mesh. - 3.
+Make sure the animation view panel is visible (View $\rightarrow$ Animation View if it is not). - 4.
 In the property selection widgets, select Camera in the first box and Follow Data in the second box.